unchartedsoftware/salt-core/README.md

 ### Series

 A Series pairs together a Projection with Aggregators.
 Multiple Series can be generated simultaneously, each operating on the source data in tandem.

-### Serialization

-Salt currently supports serializing tiles consisting of basic type values to Apache Avro which is fully compliant with the aperture-tiles sparse/dense schemas.
-This functionality is provided in a separate package called salt-avro-serializer.